agabor/wp-web-vitals/README.md

 Current Google performance tools, such as PageSpeed Insights and Search Console, do not distinguish between guest and logged-in users, providing only an average of the results.
 However, this information is crucial, because optimizing for these two user groups requires distinctly different strategies.

+## Data Protection

+All data is securely stored in the WordPress server’s database where this plugin is installed.
+This is a standalone plugin, and no external services can access the information processed by it.
+No personally identifiable information (PII) is stored.

+## License

+This project is licensed under the [https://www.gnu.org/licenses/gpl-3.0.html](GPLv3).

+> [!WARNING]
+> This plugin is currently in active development and has not been extensively tested on multiple websites.
+Please use it with caution, and verify the data it provides before relying on it fully.

 ## Metrics

 ### Core Web Vitals